Kūhiō School Snack & Meal Guidelines

-To alleviate possible health issues, students are NOT PERMITTED TO SHARE snacks and lunches.
+No Sharing Food: To protect student health and manage dietary restrictions, students are NOT PERMITTED TO SHARE snacks or lunches.

 USDA Nondiscrimination Statement